-With JIT, your suppliers need to be close to your operations.
-If you are in the US and ordering materials from overseas, then this might make JIT unworkable.
+- Your suppliers need to be close to your operations.
+If you are in the US and ordering materials from overseas, then this might make JIT unworkable

-Don’t be put off – the potential benefits of just-in-time manufacturing outweigh the risks.
+Don’t be put off — the potential benefits of just-in-time inventory management outweigh the risks.
 It is hugely profitable in the long term.
 Your products can become more affordable, which allows you to increase your market share in your industry.